Residence permits for those granted refugee status

 If you have the right to family reunification, you may be subject to a so-called financial support requirement.
 This means that you must be able to financially support yourself and your family.
 You must also have a home of an adequate size and standard that you can live in together when your family moves to Sweden.
 There are certain exceptions from the maintenance requirement, for example if your family applies for residence permits within three months of the date on which you received your residence permit.

 Your residence permit can be withdrawn if you gave a false identity when you applied for the residence permit, or if you knowingly lied or failed to mention something that was significant for your residence permit.
 If you are convicted of a crime, the court can decide that you should be deported.
 The Migration Agency will then withdraw your residence permit.
 Your residence permit can be withdrawn even if you have had the permit for several years.

 Extension of a temporary residence permit

-When your temporary residence permit expires, you will be able to apply for renewal.
-You may be granted a residence permit if you still need shelter.
-In some cases, you can also get a residence permit if you have other reasons to stay in Sweden.
+When your temporary residence permit expires, you will have the opportunity to apply for an extension.
+You may be granted an extended residence permit if you are still in need of protection.
+After three years, you can also apply for a permanent residence permit.